Koxns/YourWatchDog/README.md

-python shield.py --stop         stop python shield.py --status       check if running python shield.py --uninstall    remove everything
+python shield.py --stop         stop python shield.py --status       check if running python shield.py --uninstall    remove everything python decrypt.py               recover files after demo
 ```

 ---

 ## Why I built this

 I wanted to understand how ransomware detection actually works — not just read about it.
-So I built both sides.
-The attacker and the defender.
+So I built all three sides.
+The attacker, the defender, and the recovery.

 The real lesson here isn't the code.
 It's that most successful ransomware attacks don't beat antivirus — they wait for someone to turn it off, click the wrong link, or ignore a warning.
 One moment of distraction is enough.